 The booking of this wedding started simply enough!
 Amber and Mat decided they needed a wedding singer, guitarist and DJ and then proceeded to get in touch with me.
-We discussed all their musical choices for the big day and got everything in place to make sure the day ran perfectly smoothly.
+We discussed all their music for the big day and got everything ready to make sure the day ran smoothly.
 So that’s it then, surely?
 Everything sorted?

 But no!
-I’d obviously made a slight oversight when checking the wedding venue during the initial booking because a month out from the wedding, when I was building my plan of action that I make for every wedding at which I sing and DJ – I noticed that the wedding was actually in DORSET!!
+I’d obviously made a slight oversight when checking the wedding venue during the initial booking!
+A month out from the wedding, when I was building my plan of action that I make for every wedding at which I sing and DJ – I noticed that the wedding was actually in DORSET!!

-I’m actually very glad I made the trip down as the day was great, the venue was beautiful and I genuinely had A LOT of fun!
+The day was amazing and I’m actually very glad I made the trip down!
+The venue was beautiful and I genuinely had A LOT of fun!
 My cheeks were hurting from laughing by the end of the night!

-Below is a highlights video I made of the day that I think captures a lot of the fun of the wedding better than I could in writing.
+Below is a highlights video I made of the day.
+I think it captures a lot of the fun of the wedding better than I could in writing.

 The second is an improvised instrumental sample of Oasis’ ‘Half The World Away’, played by me.

 It was and amazing day and I was very happy to be a part of it!
 Even with the driving, I’d do it all again!

 Supplier shoutout – The amazing and personal photographer was Camera Hannah.
 It was a pleasure to work with her as she went the extra mile for Amber and Mat.
 (Featured Images) http://www.camerahannah.co.uk/